Screenly/cli/docs/CommandLineHelp.md

 * `add` — Adds a new asset
 * `delete` — Deletes an asset.
 This cannot be undone
 * `inject-js` — Injects JavaScript code inside of the web asset.
 It will be executed once the asset loads during playback
-* `set-headers` — Sets HTTP headers for web asset
+* `set-headers` — Sets HTTP headers for a web asset
-* `update-headers` — Updates HTTP headers for web asset
+* `update-headers` — Updates HTTP headers for a web asset
-* `basic-auth` — Shortcut for setting up basic authentication headers
+* `basic-auth` — Sets up basic authentication headers for a web asset
-* `bearer-auth` — Shortcut for setting up bearer authentication headers
+* `bearer-auth` — Sets up bearer authentication headers for a web asset